rtuhpc/HPC-example-ANSYS/README.md

 Comment for creators: Assumption here is that the case will be used in an HPC environment, not a personal computer.
 Therefore, long description of software installs is not required.
 However, this section should also point out alternative ways of launching this case, if applicable.

-## Running the case on an HPC cluster
+## Running the example on an HPC cluster

 ## Obtaining the case
 ## Running the case on Moab cluster